Shopify/tapioca/README.md

 #### Importing hand written signatures from gem's `rbi/` folder

 Tapioca will import any signatures found in the `rbi/` folder of a given gem and combine them with the RBIs it generates.
 This is useful when a gem doesn't want to depend on `sorbet-runtime` but still wants to provide type safety to users during static checks.
 Note that the `rbi/` folder needs to be included in the gem release using the `.gemspec` file.
+Applications can choose not to import these signatures using the `--no-exported-gem-rbis` flag.

 ### Pulling RBI annotations from remote sources